uutzinger/C12880MA/README.md

 This code reads Hamamatsu spectrometer using the spectrometer provided ADC trigger signal and DMA.
 The ADC clock is adjustable but the Teensy is limitted to about 800kS/s.
-The Teensy ADC library (with external cloclock option) is needed.
+The Teensy ADC library (with external clock option) is needed (included in this repo).

 The hardware can be purchased here https://groupgets.com/manufacturers/hamamatsu-photonics/products/c12880ma-micro-spectrometer